 Trek duration: four days to Point Lenana

 Straddling the equator, only one of Mount Kenya’s three summits, Lenana (4895m), is accessible to trekkers.
-The dramatically jagged peaks of Batian (5199m) and Nelion (5188m), which make this Africa’s second highest mountain, remain the domain of experienced technical climbers.
+The dramatically jagged peaks of Batian (5199m) and Nelion (5188m), which make this the second highest of the mountains in Africa, remain the domain of experienced technical climbers.